dothinking/PyAddin/readme.md

 	return float(a)/float(b)
 ```

 The decarator `udf` is required for user defined callback.
-It writes the return value to `temp/output.log` if everything is OK, or catchs exception and write it to error file `temp/errors.log`.
-The return value is . `errors.log` and `output.log` would be checked by VBA function `RunPython`.
+It writes the return value to `temp/output.log` if everything is OK, or write error message to `temp/errors.log` if exception catched . `errors.log` and `output.log` would be checked by VBA function `RunPython`.